ZhengyeHan/ZhengyeHan.github.io/_pages/about.md

 My research focuses on the following topics:
 * Multi-Agent Systems: Exploring the integration of game theory and Reinforcement Learning in multi-agent environments.
-* AI Safety: With a special emphasis on the safety of Large Language Models, including topics such as LLM jailbreaking.
+* AI Security: With a special emphasis on the safety of Large Language Models, including topics such as LLM jailbreaking.
 * Reinforcement Learning: Including auto-bidding in online advertising, sequential decision-making, and Safe Reinforcement Learning.

 <h3>🔥 News</h3>